 Anti-immigrant sentiment is as American as apple pie.
 It goes all the way back to the Chinese Exclusion Act of 1882 and Ellis Island.
 But most recently, the American government has been primarily concerned with immigration from majority Muslim countries and along the Southern border.
 You know: where the brown people come from.

-There was the “Muslim ban” of a few years ago that literally made it illegal for people from certain Muslim-majority countries from entering the United States.
-Man, remember when that was the worst thing the Trump administration had done?
+There was the “Muslim ban” of a few years ago.
+That literally made it illegal for people from certain Muslim-majority countries to enter the United States.
+Man, remember when that was the worst thing the Trump administration did?
 Those were the days.
 The horrific, xenophobic days!

-Then there was the way the current administration claimed to crack down on illegal immigration… but really just made it harder for asylum seekers and legal refugees to enter the country legally.
+Then there was the way the current administration claimed to crack down on illegal immigration.
+But really, they just made it harder for asylum seekers and legal refugees to enter the country legally.